tspeterkim/paged-attention-minimal/README.md

 To reduce memory fragmentation and increase request throughput (batch size), PagedAttention offers a non-contiguous KV cache memory management scheme, loosely following [OS paging](https://en.wikipedia.org/wiki/Memory_paging).
-This ensures that memory fragmentation only occurs at the last assigned block per request: in the diagram below, shaded in red, 3 tokens in Physical Block 3 for request A, and 2 tokens in Physical Block 2 for request B.
+This ensures that memory fragmentation only occurs at the last assigned block per request: in the diagram below, outlined in red, 3 tokens in Physical Block 3 for request A, and 2 tokens in Physical Block 2 for request B.

 ![paged-attention](/assets/pagedattention.png)

-I highly recommend reading through section 4.3 of the [paper](https://arxiv.org/pdf/2309.0618) for a more detailed explanation.

 I also found it helpful to think about it in code.
 Instead of this:
 ```python